Print

 Instructions

-3. Whisk the dry ingredients: In a medium bowl, whisk together the flour, baking powder, baking soda, and sea salt.
-Set aside.
+4. Mix the dry ingredients: In the bowl of your stand mixer, whisk together the flour, sugar, baking powder, baking soda, and sea salt.

-5. Bake: Divide the batter between the three cake pans evenly, and bake for 30 minutes in 8″ cake pans, or until the toothpick comes out clean.
+7. Bake: Divide the batter between the three cake pans evenly, and bake for 28-30 minutes in 8″ cake pans, or until the toothpick comes out nearly clean with a few crumbs on.

 Notes